MyHammer/siqqel/README.md

 # Why would I want to use siqqel?

 Glad you asked.
 The purpose of using siqqel probably isn't obvious.
 If you want to query your MySQL database, there are tons of tools available: Some that are more "low level" and allow you to issue a single query and to display the result set of this query, like the mysql command line tool or phpMyAdmin.
 And there are a lot of high level reporting tools or full flegded data warehouse solutions.

-siqqel fills the gap between these two extrems.
+siqqel fills the gap between these two extremes.
 Sometimes you need to create a small report based on a hand full of tables, which is awkward to do in phpMyAdmin because you need to have several tabs open in parallel, and if you want to see your "report" on the following day again, you better saved all those SQL queries in a textfile.
 On the other hand, this report really is more of an ad hoc